Tall Ships, Block Parties, and the Oldest Fourth of July Parade: America 250 Celebrations in the Northeast

 This article is part of our America 250 coverage.
 See calendar recommendations for the Midwest, the South, and the West, plus more stories on things to do and signature foods to eat in each of the 50 states (plus D.C. and Puerto Rico).

 Two and a half centuries after the first shots of the Revolution rang out at Lexington and Concord, the Northeast remains the heart of the American origin story.
-From Philadelphia’s cobblestones to Boston’s harbor and the village greens of New England, history feels close enough to touch here.
+From Philadelphia’s cobblestones to Boston’s harbor and the village greens of New England, history seems close enough to touch here.
 As part of the nationwide America 250 celebration campaign, the region will observe the country’s founding with parades, exhibits, and cultural festivals that invite reflection on how far the nation has come—and where it’s headed next.
-Event planning is still underway, so check official sources for the latest details before making the pilgrimage.
+Event planning is still underway, so check official sources for the latest details before making the trip.

 America’s 250th Celebration at the Delaware County Historical Association in Delhi, New York